 LITURGY FOR THE WEEKEND

-This weekend we observe the Third Sunday of Easter, after celebrating the Second Friday and Saturday of Easter.
-For the readings, liturgy, and meditations, click on DAILY LITURGY FOR THE WEEKEND.
+This weekend we observe the Second Sunday of Easter, more and more coming to be considered by many parishes as Divine Mercy Sunday as we finish up Easter Week on Friday and Saturday, the Octave of Easter.
+For the readings, liturgy, and meditations for Divine Mercy Weekend, click on DAILY LITURGY FOR THE WEEKEND.

 PRAYER & DEVOTIONS